featherbear/presonus-studiolive-api/README.md

 ## Research

-Protocol research was performed on a _StudioLive Series III 24R rack mixer_ and a _StudioLive Series III 16 console_, using the [UC Surface](https://www.presonus.com/products/UC-Surface) application on Android and Windows.
+Protocol research was performed on a _StudioLive Series III 16R rack mixer_, _StudioLive Series III 24R rack mixer_ and a _StudioLive Series III 16 console_, using the [UC Surface](https://www.presonus.com/products/UC-Surface) application on Android and Windows.
 You can read more about my research at the link below

 * [Protocol Research](https://featherbear.cc/presonus-studiolive-api/protocol.html)
 * [Console Advertisment Spoofing](https://github.com/featherbear/presonus-studiolive-console-advertisement)